Istanbul to Peking

 If you aren’t sure what’s right, your tour guide for the journey will be able to let you know what you need to do.

-Travelling overland in this way means that flying from one destination to another is out of the question.
-Not only will many places be too remote to have close access to an airfield, you would also miss out on the spectacular scenery and opportunities along the way.
+Overlanding means that flying from one destination to another is out of the question.
+Many places are remote, so hard to get to otherwise.
+So by going overland, you get to see the spectacular scenery and opportunities along the way.

-To get the most out of a long expedition like this, journeying via truck provides the best way to really experience the landscape and to see the real essence of the country up close and personal.
-With the ability to stop off at small villages en route, or to talk with locals, moving from one place to another by truck offers the chance to escape from the typical tourist hot spots.
+To get the most out of a long expedition like this, journeying via truck provides the best way to experience the landscape and to really see the country.
+With the ability to stop off at small villages en route and talk with locals.
+Moving from one place to another by truck offers the chance to escape from tourist hot spots.

-Although there are hotels in some places, taking a tent and sleeping under the stars – or even in one of the yurts like a local if you dare – provides the group with more flexibility about how to plan the trip and where to stay each night.
+Although there are hotels in some places, taking a tent and sleeping under the stars, or in a yurt, if you like.
+Camping provides the group with more flexibility about how to plan the trip and where to stay each night.

-16 weeks may sound like a very long time but once you are on the road you will be wishing for the days to slow.
+16 weeks may sound like a very long time, though once you are on the road you will be wishing for the days to slow.
 A captivating experience and one which you will never forget, the Istanbul to Peking overland is a memorable expedition.

 No matter what else you see and enjoy during your time in Asia, the single thing which will impress you the most will be the natural landscape.
-With a huge diversity of terrain, you will see jagged mountains jutting high into the skyline, snowy pistes, hot and arid deserts, dense forests and frozen tundra.
+With a huge diversity of terrain; jagged mountains jutting high into the skyline, arid deserts, dense forests and frozen tundra.

-Some of the greatest extremes of weather are experienced in this part of the world, with scorching temperatures in the summer months and sub-zero freezes in the winter months.
-Some locations will be frozen all year round creating a magical glimmering vista which is almost other-wordly.
-This is particularly the case for the leg which travels from Kyrgyzstan and through Russian Siberia’s Altai Republic where the permafrost is unmistakable.
+Some of the greatest extremes of weather are experienced in this part of the world.
+With scorching temperatures in the summer months and sub-zero freezes in the winter months.
+The high mountains are frozen all year round, creating a magical glimmering vista which is almost other-wordly.
+This is particularly the case for the leg which travels from Kyrgyzstan and through Russian Siberia’s Altai Republic where the permafrost waits.

 Although some of the terrain looks inhospitable, in many countries such as Mongolia, locals make their living from the land and herding animals.
 Knowing how to make the most of what’s available and how to tend their flocks are an incredible skill learnt as a child.
-This can result in food which may not be recognised in the West, or tastes which take a while to acclimatise too, such as the famous yak butter tea.
-There will always be less challenging food available to eat too, even when cooking over a camp stove, but sampling local fare shouldn’t be overlooked, if even to say you have tried it!
+This can result in food which may not be recognised in the West, or tastes, which take a while to get used to, such as the famous yak butter tea.
+There will always be less challenging food available to eat, even when cooking over a camp stove.
+Sampling local fare shouldn’t be overlooked, if even to say you have tried it.

-Get close up and personal with a mud volcano in Azerbaijan
+Up close to a mud volcano in Azerbaijan

 If the sound of relaxing sounds appealing but the mud isn’t an attractive prospect for you, the geothermal hot mineral springs in Pamukkale in Turkey offer an alternative.
 Naturally warm, the springs are popular both with locals and visitors alike and provide an attractive stop-off for any traveller.